liferay/liferay-docs/develop/tutorials/articles/140-assets/04-rendering-an-asset.markdown

         }

 Great!
 You've finished creating the Blogs application's asset renderer factory!
-Now you have the knowledge to implement an asset render for your asset and produce an asset renderer for each asset instance using a factory!
+Now you have the knowledge to implement an asset renderer and produce an asset renderer for each asset instance using a factory!